brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

 1. **Travel TODOs**: I keep a list of all the places I want to travel and slowly check things off as I get them done.
-1. **Idea list**: all the ideas I come up with for side projects and hackdays go into a google doc.
+1. **Idea list**: all the ideas I come up with for side projects and hackdays go into a Google doc.
 I have over 200 ideas written down now, many of which I've actually built, such as [Resume Builder](http://resume.linkedinlabs.com/).
 1. **Writing list**: a list of things I want to write about, either in my